LilithHafner/Chairmarks.jl/docs/src/explanations.md

 Instead, it is designed to offer insight into how the the internals work, why I made certain design decisions.
 That said, it certainly won't hurt your user experience to read this!

-!!!
-Warning "This is not part of the API"
+!!! warning "This is not part of the API"
     The things listed on this page are true (or should be fixed) but are not guarantees.
     They may change in future 1.x releases.